Bosa, Bogotá

 Bosa is the 7th locality of the Capital District of the Colombian capital, Bogotá.
 Bosa is located in the southwest of Bogotá and is the 8th largest locality and 9th most populated.
-This district is inhabited by lower class residents.
+This district is inhabited by working-class residents.

 Etymology

 The name of Bosa in Muysccubun means "enclosure of the one that guards and defends the cornfields".

 Geography

 Bosa limits to the north with the Tunjuelo River and the Camino de Osorio neighborhood of the locality Kennedy.
 To the south Bosa borders the Autopista Sur separating it from the localitity of Ciudad Bolívar and the municipality of Soacha in Cundinamarca.
 To the east, Bosa borders the Tunjuelo River and the locality of Kennedy and to the west the Bogotá River and the municipalities of Soacha and Mosquera.

 Besides being crossed by the Tunjuelo and Bogotá River, Bosa also has numerous creeks and streams which include the Quebrada Limas, Quebrada Trompeta, La Estrella, El Infierno, Quiba, Calderón, Bebedero and Aguas Calientes.